VEuPathDB/StaticContent/content/common/usercommentscampaign.md

     <p><h3>About the campaign</h3></p>
     <p>Starting now and through the <a href="https://genetics-gsa.org/fungal-2022/">31st Fungal Genetics Conference</a>, add just one User Comment on a gene record page, and pick up your free "Got Fungus?" mug at the FungiDB help desk.</p>
     <p>Not attending in person?
 Not a problem!
 Ask a colleague to pick up your mug.</p>
-    <p>Top ten comment submitters will also receive a "Got Fungus?"
-T-shirt (we will ship the t-shirt to you if you are attending virtually only).</p>

     <img style="width: 60em; margin-top: .5em; margin-left: 4em;" src="{{ "/assets/images/fungidb/FungiDB_mug.png" | absolute_url }}" alt="T-shirts and mugs"/>

     <p><b>Did you know that user comments:</b></p>